BostonGlobe/news-apps-docs/spreadsheet-cron-job/README.md

 Run every 30 minutes
 End on 6/30/15
 ```

+**Important**: Also, always make sure to test the url in the browser before submitting issue.

 **Note**: If you are using a sheet in the spreadsheet other than the *main* one, you might have to replace `gid=0` in the URL with a different number.
 When you have the sheet open in the browser, you will see the `gid` value in the address bar.